-PM Procedure: Campers come to the main lobby with an accompanying adult and are asked to text The Dairy Barn Education Director upon arrival (440-554-5695).
+PM Procedure: Campers come to the main lobby with an accompanying adult and are asked to text The Dairy Barn Education Director upon arrival (phone number provided in the Reminder Email received before camp begins).
 They or the Summer Art Camp Coordinator will arrive promptly to provide information, accept any medications that a camper may bring, and complete the check-in sheet.
 Campers receive their name tag and join lunch/recess.
 PM-Only Campers may not check-in before 12:00 PM.